 Glucosamine works on connective tissue throughout the body, not just in the skeletal system.
 If your body receives this badly needed nutrient and the ingredients necessary to metabolize it, the brittle, weak connective tissue in your skin becomes as firm and vital as it was years ago, which means you can say goodbye to many of the wrinkles, sags, and dimples that we have all come to accept as part of the ‘normal’ aging process.” – The Cellulite Solution

-Glucosamine is what the body uses to make hyaluronic acid, which is a polysaccharide that has the ability to absorb up to 1,000 times its weight in water.
-It helps our skin hold moisture and stay supple, but unfortunately over time our bodies make less and less of it.
+The body uses glucosamine to make hyaluronic acid, which is a polysaccharide that can absorb up to 1,000 times its weight in water.
+It helps our skin hold moisture and stay supple, but unfortunately over time our bodies make less of it.

 Grass-fed gelatin is also amazing for increasing collagen production.
-In a study conducted at the Tokyo University of Agriculture & Technology, researchers looked at the effects of UV exposure on mice that were separated into three groups:
+In a study conducted at the Tokyo University of Agriculture & Technology, researchers looked at the effects of UV exposure on mice that were separated into three groups.
+Mice were either:

-- Those who were exposed repeatedly with increased intensity over time
+- Exposed repeatedly with increased intensity over time

-- Those who were exposed repeatedly with increased intensity over time, and were fed gelatin
+- Exposed repeatedly with increased intensity over time, and fed gelatin

 When results were measured, the mice who were exposed to UV light without gelatin experienced a 53% average drop in collagen levels.
 Interestingly, the mice that were exposed to UV light and received the gelatin supplement actually experienced an average collagen increase of 17%.
 (2)